Students are expected to read Russian and to possess a basic knowledge of general linguistics and Russian history.

-This is particularly true in the Eurasian area, where a classic Russian national language has been constructed out of a diglossia situation as a top-down process in a partly multi-lingual environment.
-Over the last four centuries, the development of society and its political upshots have produced a series of agendas for linguistic inquiry and discourse on language, some of which have had an impact on the development of Russian and contingent languages and their social functions, as well as on the development of linguistics as a global discipline.
-More particularly, six such agendas can be pinpointed: (1) the Orthodox emancipation agenda (1600-1700), (2) the Russian nation building agenda (1700-present), (3) the scientific agenda (1860-present), (4) the Marxist agenda (1917-1989), (5) the Eurasian agenda (1920-1935), (6) the cybernetic agenda (1953-1975).
+This is particularly true in the Eurasian area, where the Russian national language has been constructed out of a diglossia situation as a top-down process in a partly multi-lingual environment.
+Over the last few centuries, the development of society and its political upshots have produced agendas for linguistic inquiry and discourse on language, some of which have had an impact on the development of Russian and contingent languages and their social functions, as well as on the development of linguistics as a global discipline.
+Six such agendas can be pinpointed: (1) the Orthodox emancipation agenda (1600-1700), (2) the Russian nation building agenda (1700-present), (3) the scientific agenda (1860-present), (4) the Marxist agenda (1917-1989), (5) the Eurasian agenda (1920-1935), (6) the cybernetic agenda (1953-1975).

-While it is impossible to deal with all these agendas in depth within one semester, the implications of some of them for the development of language and linguistic inquiry will be discussed, wherever possible by examining original sources.
-Some of the linguistic problems encountered will be studied in detail, enabling comparison of the various approaches to them that have been suggested throughout the period under review.
+While it is impossible to deal with all these agendas in depth within this course, the implications of some of them for the development of language and linguistic inquiry will be discussed, wherever possible by examining original sources.
+Some of the linguistic problems encountered will be studied in detail, enabling comparison of the various approaches that have been suggested throughout the period under review.

 Mode of instruction